mdmtk/docs/edge/source/guide/csp/analytics.md

 Description:

->Select the Level of Collection for The GPS Information Group
+>This parm allows you to control whether the Analytics Engine collects data for the metrics in the GPS Information Group and, if so, at what frequency.

 <div class="parm-table">
  <table>